SSWConsulting/SSW.Rules.Content/rules/archive-mailboxes/rule.md

 **Video: Are you using the Right "Archive" in Outlook?
 (7 min)**

 **In Summary:**\
-❌ Archive folder - just another folder in your mailbox\
+❌ **Archive folder** - just another folder in your mailbox\
-❌ Auto-Archive - stored on your computer, not available online (you will lose data!)\
+❌ **Auto-Archive** - stored on your computer, not available online (you will lose data!)\
-✅ Archive Mailboxes - the right solution
+✅ **Archive Mailboxes** - the right solution!

-Archive Mailboxes give you 50GB or 1.5TB(!) of extra storage, depending on your licence.
-They are stored in the cloud and are accessible in Outlook on all devices.
+* Archive Mailboxes give you 50GB or 1.5TB(!) of extra storage, depending on your licence.
+* They are stored in the cloud - no lost data
+*  They are accessible in Outlook on all devices

-### Enable Archive Mailboxes
+## Enable Archive Mailboxes

 1. Go to the **[Exchange admin center](https://admin.exchange.microsoft.com/) | Mailboxes**
 2. Select a user